balancer/docs/docs/guides/aggregators/fee-discount.md

-# Fee Discount for 1inch and CoW solvers
+# Fee Discount for 1inch and CoW

 ## Introduction